Aggrathon/AgendaOnce/README.md

  - Widget with the same agenda view.
  - Touching events in the agenda opens them in you prefered calendar app.
  - Widget uses calendar broadcasts instead of periodical updates for increased battery life.
+ - Respects the visibilty setting for different calendars.